alex-therapeutics/diga-api-client/README.md

 ## Project Status
 The project is pre-first-release.
 Currently, the DiGA code validation works against 97 out of the 103 health insurance companies - a good first step.
 However, there are still issues with a few endpoints.
 You can track this further [here](ENDPOINT_STATUS.md) and there is also an issue for each non-working endpoint.
-Invoicing against the `diga.bitmarck-daten.de` endpoint works (85/103 companies), but there is no built-in solution yet for insurance companies which do not support API invoicing yet.
+Invoicing against the `diga.bitmarck-daten.de` endpoint works (85/103 companies), but there is no built-in solution yet for insurance companies which do not support API invoicing.

 ## Get Started
 ### Prerequisites